-On the closing date, the issuer will purchase a portfolio of unsecured consumer loan receivables with an outstanding balance of a.5 billion.
+On the closing date, the issuer will purchase a portfolio of unsecured consumer loan receivables with an outstanding balance of €1.5 billion.
 It will issue three classes of notes to the capital markets (see chart 1).
-All the notes will pay interest at the end of every quarter at three-month EURIBOR plus a class-specific margin yet to be determined.
+All of the notes will pay interest at the end of every quarter at three-month EURIBOR plus a spread specific to each class of notes at a rate yet to be determined.